 13 September: Roald Dahl Day

 Certainly one of the best-loved authors in the UK, Roald Dahl has a book for every child (and probably adult, too!).
-If you’re looking for an arts and crafts after school idea, why not try making a BFG dream catcher jar?
+If you’re looking for activities, then the Roald Dhal website has some fun activities to try.

 October